Why Celestial Navigation?

 The Security

-The Ukraine war has proven: Don’t rely on GNSS!
+The Ukraine and Middle East wars have proven: Don’t rely on GNSS!

 Jamming or spoofing satellite retrieved position information has become a new part of warfare and terrorism.
 It’s every seaman’s responsibility to autonomously master navigation.